 There is a lot of Halal food in Krabi (the population is 40% Islamic), so Muslim visitors to the area need not worry about eating out.
-All meat served will be dhabiha halal ذَبِيْحَة حلالا (slaughtered in the correct way), with the notable exception of steaks.
-This particular cut of meat is imported from Australia and is usually non-Halal.
+All beef and chicken served will be dhabiha halal ذَبِيْحَة حلالا (slaughtered in the correct way), with the notable exception of steaks.
+This particular cut of beef is usually imported from Australia and so is non-Halal.

 Because of the mixed local population, the vast majority of people you will meet are fully aware of the Islamic dietary requirements, so advice is usually honest and helpful and there will not be any explaining to do.

-Another good hotel restaurant is in Ao Nang Princeville Resort (Muslim-owned), called White Orchid.
+Highly recommended is De’Fish, which is in Ao Nang Fiore Resort (next to Tesco in Ao Nang).
+This serves excellent Thai Muslim food, as well as seafood and some western dishes in a glossy wooden pavilion.
+Another decent hotel restaurant is in Ao Nang Princeville Resort (Muslim-owned), called White Orchid.
 Again, they serve Thai food and seafood as well.
 It is located on the beachfront, with the entrance next to the Coffee Klatsch cafe.
-This is not to be confused with Orchid Restaurant in Ao Nang Orchid Resort which serves a similar Halal menu, opposite Ocean Mart.

-Several of the seafood restaurants along the so-called “seafood street” on the beachfront are also Halal – try Ban Lay Seafood or YaYa Thai Kitchen, both owned by Ao Nang villagers.
-As well as seafood, they also serve excellent Thai cuisine, with exclusively chicken, beef, and vegetable dishes, at reasonable prices.
+Several of the seafood restaurants along the so-called “seafood street” on the Ao Nang beachfront are also Halal – try Chaba Kitchen or The Crab Company.
+As well as seafood, they also serve excellent Thai cuisine, with exclusively chicken, beef, and vegetable dishes.

 Finally, some helpful phrases to print out in the very unlikely case you have any difficulties: